 Further, MRA contends there is widespread and increasing congestion in the metropolitan areas

 in which it seeks relief.12 It states that UHF spectrum is particularly scarce in the Los Angeles and Miami

-areas in light of the current freeze on new applications in the 470-512 MHz band.13 MRA asserts that it
+areas in light of the current freeze on new applications in the 470-512 MHz band.13

 We seek comment on MRA's waiver requests.
 Commenters should address whether the public